telia-oss/birgitta/README.md

 ]
 ```

-You must then create a schema object, as seen [here](examples/organizations/newsltd/projects/tribune/datasets/daily_contract_states/schema.py).
-You must also add the missing fields, if any, to the [domain catalog](examples/organizations/newsltd/shared/schema/catalog/tribune.py), to enable fixture creation.
+You must then create a schema object, as seen [here](newsltd_etl/projects/tribune/datasets/daily_contract_states/schema.py).
+You must also add the missing fields, if any, to the [domain catalog](newsltd_etl/shared/schema/catalog/tribune.py), to enable fixture creation.

 ## Generating json fixtures from your python fixture definitions

-To generate json fixtures examples for the fixtures defined in the projects under the example `newsltd` organization in the directory `examples/organizations/newsltd`, add a script to your repository root called something like make_json_fixtures.py, with the following content:
+To generate json fixtures examples for the fixtures defined in the projects under the example `newsltd` organization in the directory `newsltd_etl`, add a script to your repository root called something like make_json_fixtures.py, with the following content:

 ```python
 import examples.organizations.newsltd